Skip to main content

 Information about a fiat deposit received.
 The funds_received event amount always matches the full amount that the customer sent before any fees are deducted.
 We also provide any source information we have about the sender of a deposit.

-• payment_rail- ach_push or wire.
-The payment rail on which the deposit was received.
-Different information is available for each of these payment rail types.
+• payment_rail - The payment rail on which the deposit was received: ach_push, wire, sepa, faster_payments, spei, or pix.
+Different information is available for each payment rail type.

-• description- This field contains the sender-related information set by the sending bank according to the NACHA ACH file specifications;
+• description - Sender-related information set by the sending bank according to NACHA ACH file specifications

-• sender_routing_number- The routing number of the entity that initiated this ACH transaction
+• sender_bank_routing_number - The routing number of the entity that initiated this ACH transaction

-• sender_name- The name of the business or individual who initiated the ACH as provided through the ACH system
+• sender_name - The name of the business or individual who initiated the ACH

-• trace_number- The unique, a 15-digit number associated with each ACH transaction that is used for tracking and reconciling transactions
+• trace_number - A unique 15-digit number for tracking and reconciling transactions

 • bank_routing_number - The routing number of the bank which sent this wire